stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

 is the error type and `val` is the desired return type.
 This is the type safe (and total!) alternative to throwing a catchable exception in an imperative language.

+Note, however, that the semantics of `Either` are not always "`Left` is an error and `Right` a success".
+A function returning an `Either` just means that it can have to different types of results, each of which are *tagged* with the corresponding data constructor.

 ### List